sinabaghal/sinabaghal.github.io/_pages/about.md

 ---

-### Masked Diffusion Generates Solvable Sokoban Puzzles Without Ever Seeing a Solver
+###Solvable Sokoban Without a Solver via Diffusion

 Sokoban is a single-player puzzle in which a worker pushes boxes onto goal squares, and deciding whether a given puzzle can be solved at all is [PSPACE-complete](https://en.wikipedia.org/wiki/PSPACE-complete).